mobilemind/appload/ReadMe.md

 ## Install ##

-No installation required, a [hosted Appload page](http://mmind.me/appload) is a available for use.
+No installation required, a minimized & compressed [hosted Appload page](http://mmind.me/appload.htm) is a available for use.

 I plan to also host it here on github via gh-pages